 3. Upon executing this Agreement, you will become a Member of SyndicateRoom.
-If, and to the extent that you make an investment in securities through the Platform you will become a client of SR. SR will advise you of the type of client you are for regulatory purposes.
-If you, an individual you will, unless we notify you otherwise, be treated as a “retail” client for the purposes of the FCA (Financial Conduct Authority, www.fca.org.uk) Rules.
+In the event that you make an investment in securities through the Platform, you will also become a client of SR. SR will advise you of the type of client you are for regulatory purposes.
+An individual will, unless we notify you otherwise, be treated as a “retail” client for the purposes of the FCA (Financial Conduct Authority, www.fca.org.uk) Rules.
 You may provide self-certification in relation to registering as a Member.
 You must answer any questions entirely on your own and without the assistance of another individual.
 This means that the declarations set forward in the self-certification are truthful and genuinely apply to you.
 If you wish to change your client classification you should notify SyndicateRoom.

 4. SR does not provide you with any advice (investment advice, legal, taxation or any other advice) in relation to the transactions conducted through the Platform.
-Each Investor (meaning any Member wishing to invest in equities or securities, an Investment) confirms to each Relevant Person (Relevant Person means in the case of SR, SR's directors, employees, consultants, agents or advisers and in the case of the Nominee means the Nominee’s directors, employees, consultants, agents or advisers) that, for the purposes of entering into any investment contemplated by these terms he enters into any investment entirely on the basis of his own assessment of the risks and effect thereof.
+Each Investor (meaning any Member wishing to invest in equities or securities, an Investment) confirms to each Relevant Person (Relevant Person means, in the case of SR, SR's Directors, employees, consultants, agents or advisors) that, for the purposes of entering into any investment contemplated by these terms, he or she enters into any investment entirely on the basis of their own assessment of the risks and effect thereof.

 5. If you become a Member you will have the opportunity to invest in some or all of the investments available from time to time on the Platform.
-There may be additional terms relating to the specific investment, and in some cases, investments may be held through a nominee arrangement (as described in the Nominee Additional Terms attached).
+There may be additional terms relating to the specific investment and, where notified by us and approved by you, investments may be held through a nominee arrangement (as described in the Nominee Additional Terms).